top of page

 Table of Contents

-Why on-site earthwork volume calculation is required
+Why earthwork volume calculation is required on-site

 Challenges of conventional earthwork measurement methods

-What an all-in-one smartphone 3D surveying tool is
+What is an all-in-one smartphone 3D surveying tool

 Automating volume calculation with cloud integration